centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/dsm.md

 * **Name**: This is the name of the slot group.
 * **Description**: This is the description of the group.
-* **Host Name**: The name which host the slots.
+* **Host Name**: The name which hosts the slots.
-* **Service template based**: The base service template use to create service slots on the host.
+* **Service template based**: The base service template used to create service slots on the host.
 This template must have been a passive template.
-This template must be 100 % passive and a custom macro have to be created on it.
+This template must be 100% passive and a custom macro must be created on it.
 The macro is named **ALARM_ID** and the default value must be **empty**.
-* **Number of slots**: The number of slot that Centreon will create on the selected host when the form will be validated.
+* **Number of slots**: The number of slots that Centreon will create on the selected host when the form is validated.
-* **Slot name prefix**: The prefix is used to give the name of slots.
-The name will be followed by a number increment from 0 to the number of slots.
+* **Slot name prefix**: The prefix is used to name the slots.
+The name will be followed by a number incremented from 0 to the number of slots.
 * **Check command**: This check command is used when the service has to be forced in order to free a slot.
-The check command must have to send a ok return code.
+The check command must send an ok return code.
 * **Status**: The status of the slot.

-An example of passive service template is available below:
+An example of a passive service template is available below:

 ![image](../../assets/configuration/dsm/form-passive-service.png)

 > The macro **ALARM_ID** is mandatory.
 The default **empty** value is also necessary.

-When you validate the form, Centreon will create or update all slot.
-If you don't have changed any value, you don't have to do other action.
-Else you have to *[deploy the configuration](../monitoring-servers/deploying-a-configuration.md)*.
+When you validate the form, Centreon will create or update all slots.
+If you have not changed any value, you don't need to perform any other action.
+Otherwise, you must *[deploy the configuration](../monitoring-servers/deploying-a-configuration.md)*.

 ### Configure traps

-The last step is to configure traps that you want to redirect to you slots.
+The last step is to configure the traps that you want to redirect to your slots.

-Edit a SNMP trap that you want to redirect to slots systems.
-Go to **Configuration > SNMP traps > SNMP traps** menu and edit a SNMP trap definition.
+Edit an SNMP trap that you want to redirect to slot systems.
+Go to **Configuration > SNMP traps > SNMP traps** and edit an SNMP trap definition.

-In order to redirect alarms to slots, you have to enable **Execute special command** in the form and add the following command into the **special command** field:
+In order to redirect alarms to slots, enable **Execute special command** in the form and add the following command to the **special command** field:

 ```shell
 /usr/share/centreon/bin/dsmclient.pl -H @HOSTADDRESS@ -o 'Example output : $*' -i 'linkdown' -s 1 -t @TIME@
 ```

-This command launch for each trap received this command in order to redirect alarms to dsmd daemon.
+Each trap receives this command in order to redirect alarms to dsmd daemon.

-This command take some parameters.
-You can find in the following table the list and the description of each parameter:
+This command takes some parameters.
+You can find the list and the description of each parameter in the following table:

 * **-H**: Host address (ip or name) in which you want to redirect the alarm.
-You can pass the value @HOSTADDRESS@ in order to keep the same host or you can use whatever you want in order to centralized all alarms on the same virtual host for example who host all alarms.
+You can pass the value @HOSTADDRESS@ in order to keep the same host, or you can use whatever you want in order to centralize all alarms on the same virtual host, for example, that hosts all alarms.
-* **-o**: This is the output that dsm will put when the command will submit the result in the good slot.
-This output can be built will all $* value and with a specific string that you pass in parameter.
+* **-o**: This is the output that dsm will provide when the command submits the result in the correct slot.
+This output can be built with all $* values and with a specific string that you set as a parameter.
 * **-i**: This is the id of the alarm.
-The alarm id can be built with the concatenation of some variables like “$1-$4”.
+The alarm id can be built by concatenating some variables such as “$1-$4”.
-  The id enable the possibility to use the option of auto-acknowledgement of alarm when you have the possibility to create the same id during the opening and the closing treatment of the alarm.
+  The id enables the possibility to use the option of auto-acknowledgement of an alarm when you have the possibility to create the same id during the opening and closing treatment of the alarm.
-* **-s**: This is the status that you want to pass in parameter to the alarm.
-You can use @STATUS@ in order to use the inherited status build from matching rule system.
+* **-s**: This is the status that you want to enter as a parameter to the alarm.
+You can use @STATUS@ in order to use the inherited status build from the matching rule system.
 * **-t**: This is the time that you want to pass to dsm in order to keep the real trap reception time.
 * **-m**: This is the list of macros and its values that you want to update during the treatment of the alarm.
-Please follow the syntax below: macro1=value1|macro2=value2|macro3=value3 This function is used to update some parameters in live on Centreon-Engine core memory without a restart.
+Please follow the syntax below: macro1=value1|macro2=value2|macro3=value3 This function is used to update some parameters live on the Centreon-Engine core memory without a restart.

-Your form should now be like that:
+Your form should now be like this:

 ![image](../../assets/configuration/dsm/trap-form-2.png)